 Disabling Change Data Capture

-- OR remove the database from all the secondary replica instances of the Availability Group and add it to the Availability Group replica instances using automatic or manual seeding
+- Remove the database from all the secondary replica instances of the availability group and then add it back to each availability group replica instance using automatic or manual seeding.

 A database enabled for change tracking (CT) can be part of an Always On availability group.
 No more configuration is needed.
 Change tracking client applications that use the CDC table-valued functions (TVFs) to access change data will need the ability to locate the primary replica after failover.
 If the client application connects through the availability group listener name, connection requests will always be appropriately directed to the current primary replica.

 Change tracking data must always be obtained from the primary replica.
 An attempt to access change data from a secondary replica will result in the following error:

 Msg 22117, Level 16, State 1, Line1

 For databases that are members of a secondary replica (that is, for secondary databases), change tracking is not supported.
 As an alternative to running change tracking queries on the primary replica, you can create a database snapshot of an AG database from the secondary replica and then use that to query change data.
 A database snapshot is a read-only, static view of a SQL Server database (the source database), so change tracking data in the database snapshot will be of the time when the snapshot was taken on the AG database from the secondary replica.